leapfrogtechnology/opensource/README.md

 ### [bulletin-board](https://github.com/leapfrogtechnology/bulletin-board)

-Leapfrog Bulletin Board acts as a platform for sharing useful information regarding ongoing activities at Company to its employees through different informative segments.
+Leapfrog Bulletin Board acts as a platform for sharing useful information regarding ongoing activities at a company to its employees through different informative segments.
 Company ongoing activities related to projects, various events, individuals and technologies are shared.
-Information can be in form of Google slides, videos, images, website and even YouTube Videos.
+Information can be in form of Google slides, videos, images, website and even YouTube videos.

 ### [chill](https://github.com/leapfrogtechnology/chill)